 This I-don’t-want-to-speak-with-you behavior is formed in highly sensitive, labile, and vulnerable people.
 People who were previously exposed to a lot of pain from other people.
-Their overall behavior is their shield against what they experienced in the past.
-Since they don’t want to be emotionally injured again, they keep their distance.
+Their overall behavior is their shield against what they have experienced in the past.
+Since they don’t want to be emotionally injured again, they keep their distance

 2. Depressed Personality

-These are the complete opposite of the Schizoids.
+This personality type is the complete opposite of the Schizoids.
 They need someone else in order to feel complete, alive.
 They’re doing everything possible to remove the space between them and their spouse.
 Feeling loved and being close to their lover, all the time, is like being in heaven.

-But how such dependent behavior is formed?
+But how such a dependent behavior is formed?

 3. Compulsive Personality

-They plan ahead and think in great details about things that may never occur.
+They plan ahead and think in great detail about things that may never occur.
 Often a compulsive person will play different scenarios in his mind with the person he just met.
 Considering the facts and the odds, he may even end a friendship or a possible relationship before it even started because the odds don’t seem good to him.